Updated: Jul 4

 There are great many credible voices who have provided answers to this question.
 My input is motivated by faith and agreement with the comments of Stephen A. Rhodes, author of Where the Nations Meet - The Church in A Multicultural World, that Jesus stands at the center of our racial and cultural diversity to bridge and transcend our differences.
 As Christians, what you can do in this time of racial strife:

 1. Understand: Become informed and educate yourself on the realities and experiences of what minority culture and people of color have been experiencing for centuries.
-Four options as starting points:
+Five options as starting points:

 Debby Irving, Waking Up White, and Finding Myself In The Story of Race;